K6JRF's Page

 The "island" was my idea b/c I thought that the front yard would be too barren w/o a tree of some sort.
 But I didn't want another 'real' tree so while researching on the Internet, I found a site that builds neat palm trees using real bark.
 The inside is a bendable metal tube and the tree comes in sizes from 3 ft to 15 ft in height.
 The 15 footer is $5000!
 I opted for a 6' and 3' with different 'bends'.
 All in all, it looks pretty nice, IMO.

 This pic shows the 'grain' of the grass and it's extremely easy to 'clean'.
-I use a blower and collect the debrie from birds, blown leaves, etc and that gives me my "grass" maintenance exercise.
+I use a blower and collect the debris from birds, blown leaves, etc and that gives me my "grass" maintenance exercise.
 The bushes to the far right are . . .
 "REAL"!
 Just so you don't think that all is fake!
 The center island clearly shows in this picture and lighted at night by 16 solar lights w/ an great amber glow at night.

 This is another favorite angle showing the my highlighted area with the backdrop of my neighbor's home.
 In the background you see a large 'tower' . . that of the Verizon Wireless cell tower about two (2) blocks away.
-The gray pipe that sticks up is where I built and tuned the CD78 dipole.
-Also it's where the 3el SteppIR antenna will be built . . shortly.

 This pic shows the side of the house with some unusual plants.
 The foreground shows a purple Irish four leaf clover with white buds that the humming birds just love.
 Every afternoon they stop by for some "lunch".
 One of these days I'll get a good picture.